jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

 wget http://files.ipd.uw.edu/pub/RFdiffusion/12fc204edeae5b57713c5ad7dcb97d39/Base_epoch8_ckpt.pt
 </pre>
 3. Install NVIDIA SE3nv transformer
-*Note, NVIDIA CUDA GPUs which all 3 ML models utilize are not supported for Macs.
-The following instructions are to adjust RFDiffusion to be compatible with MacOS, which means running solely on CPU, which means all predictions will be 5-10 times slower than with GPU.*
+*Note, NVIDIA CUDA GPUs which all 3 ML models utilize are not supported for Macs with Apple Silicon chips.
+The following instructions are to adjust RFDiffusion to be compatible with Macs (running solely on CPU), which means all predictions will be 5-10 times slower than with GPU.*
-### On Mac
+### On Mac (Apple Silicon only)
 - Follow the "ARM-Based (Apple Silicon) Architectures" Rosetta Beta [documentation](https://sites.google.com/omsf.io/rfdiffusion/getting-started/installation?authuser=0#h.t92xhy8bjdqc) <br>

 - Open the util_module.py file in your RFdiffusion installation
 <pre> vi /Users/jiasquared/Desktop/Wyss/protein_design_software/RFdiffusion/rfdiffusion/util_module.py </pre>
 - Press the "i" key and *INSERT* should appear at the bottom of the screen <br>